-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Acupuncture • Available for people with chronic low back pain under certain circumstances.
+Services not covered by Medicare Covered only under specific conditions Acupuncture • Available for people with chronic low back pain under certain circumstances.

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Ambulance services when transportation is refused or when your condition is stabilized and you are not transported to a facility. • Covered if provided by the Community Paramedics Program Contact lens fittings • Covered for people after cataract surgery.
-Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Ambulance services when transportation is refused or when your condition is stabilized and you are not transported to a facility.
+Not covered under any condition Homemaker services include basic household assistance, including light housekeeping or light meal preparation.
+Not covered under any condition Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
 Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.
 Custodial care Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
 Not covered under any condition Experimental medical and surgical procedures, equipment and medications.
 Experimental procedures and items are those items and procedures determined by Original Medicare to not be generally accepted by the medical community.
 May be covered by Original Medicare under a Medicare- approved clinical research study or by our plan.
 (See Chapter 3, Section 5 for more information on clinical research studies.)

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Fees charged for care by your immediate relatives or members of your household.
-Not covered under any condition Full-time nursing care in your home.
-Not covered under any condition Home-delivered meals Not covered under any condition Homemaker services include basic household assistance, including light housekeeping or light meal preparation.
-Not covered under any condition Immunizations for the purpose of travel, work or school Not covered under any condition Naturopath services (uses natural or alternative treatments).
-Not covered under any condition Non-routine dental care • Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
-Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television.
-Not covered under any condition Private room in a hospital. • Covered only when medically necessary.
-Radial keratotomy, LASIK surgery and other low vision aids.
-Not covered under any condition
+Services not covered by Not covered under Covered only under specific

+Medicare any condition conditions

+Fees charged for care by your Not covered under

+immediate relatives or any condition

+members of your household.

+Full-time nursing care in your Not covered under

+home. any condition

+Immunizations for the purpose Not covered under

+of travel, work or school any condition

+Naturopath services (uses Not covered under

+natural or alternative any condition

+treatments).

+Non-routine dental care • Dental care required to treat

+illness or injury may be

+covered as inpatient or

+outpatient care

+Orthopedic shoes or • Shace that are next of a log

+supportive devices for the feet Shoes that are part of a leg brace and are included in the

+cost of the brace.
+Orthopedic

+or therapeutic shoes for

+people with diabetic foot

+disease.

+Personal items in your room at Not covered under

+a hospital or a skilled nursing any condition

+facility, such as a telephone or

+a television.

+Private room in a hospital. • Covered only when medically

+Dadial karatatarry I ASIV necessary.

+Radial keratotomy, LASIK surgery and other low vision • Covered only when medically

+aids. necessary.

+Reversal of sterilization Not covered under

+procedures and/or non- any condition

+prescription contraceptive

+supplies.

+Routine dental care, such as

+cleanings or fillings. • Routine preventive dental care

+- for exams and cleanings are

+payable twice per calendar

+year.
+Bitewing x-rays are payable once per calendar

+year.
+Please see Dental

+L year.
+I lease see Dellial

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Reversal of sterilization procedures and/or non- prescription contraceptive supplies.
-Not covered under any condition Routine chiropractic care Office visits and x- rays are not covered • Manual manipulation of the spine to correct a subluxation is covered.
-Routine dental care, such as cleanings, fillings or dentures.
-Not covered under any condition Routine foot care • Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services in the above Medical Benefits Chart.
+Routine foot care • Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
 Services considered not reasonable and necessary, according to Original Medicare standards Not covered under any condition Sterilization procedures including vasectomy, tubal ligation, or elective hysterectomy.
 Not covered under any condition Surgical treatment for morbid obesity • Covered when approved by HAP as medically necessary.